Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 Fictional causes of scoliosis.

-Theory #1(distributed by sellers of various insoles): scoliosis is a consequence of flat feet.
+Theory #1(distributed by sellers of various insoles): Scoliosis is a consequence of flat feet.
 This is absolute nonsense!
-Flat feet cannot lead to scoliosis - a curvature of the spine to the side.
-We could still (with great difficulty) believe that flat feet lead to stoop - although this is also stupidity.
+Flat feet cannot lead to scoliosis - a sideways curvature of the spine.
+We might still (with great difficulty) believe that flat feet lead to stooping - although this is also nonsense.
 But how can flat feet lead to curvature of the spine?!

 In fact, in this idea there is a substitution of cause and effect.
-In children who are physically poorly developed, have a sluggish posture, or suffer from hypermobility syndrome, in parallel with the development of scoliosis or kyphosis, flat feet often also occur (since the cause of flat feet is still the same - weakness of the muscular-ligamentous apparatus).
+In children who are physically poorly developed, have sluggish posture, or suffer from hypermobility syndrome, parallel to the development of scoliosis or kyphosis, flat feet often occur (since the cause of flat feet is still the same - weakness of the musculo-ligamentous apparatus).
 That is, the development of scoliosis and flat feet often has one common cause, but these two diseases do not directly affect each other!

-Theory #2(distributed by chiropractors - dropouts): scoliosis is a consequence of osteochondrosis.
+Theory #2(distributed by half-educated chiropractors): scoliosis is a consequence of osteochondrosis.
 Also complete nonsense!
 Think about it: osteochondrosis is an age-related restructuring of the spine, usually in people over 40 years old.
-And scoliosis most often begins at a young age.
+Scoliosis most often begins at a young age.
 So how can scoliosis occur due to osteochondrosis?

-Theory #3(distributed by some major clinics that operate on herniated discs): scoliosis occurs due to a herniated disc.
+Theory #3(distributed by some large clinics that operate on herniated discs): Scoliosis occurs due to a herniated disc.
 Here again we are talking about the substitution of concepts.

-Indeed, sometimes when a disc herniation occurs, a painful spasm of the back muscles and a distortion of the body occur.
-In fact - very similar to scoliosis.
-But this, so to speak, is a temporary scoliosis.
+Indeed, sometimes when a disc herniation occurs, a painful spasm of the back muscles and distortion of the body occurs.
+In fact, it is very similar to scoliosis.
+But this is, so to speak, temporary scoliosis.

 Let's remove the pain and spasm - and it will disappear overnight, without a trace.
-That is, a disc herniation will not lead to persistent scoliosis, to scoliotic disease.
-Although, if it is not treated at all and you live with pain for 10-15 years, something similar to scoliosis, of course, can occur.
-But in this case, long-term pain, it seems to us, will in itself be a much greater problem than the curvature of the spine!
+That is, a disc herniation will not lead to persistent scoliosis, or scoliotic disease.
+Although, if it is not treated at all and you live with pain for 10-15 years, something similar to scoliosis, of course, can arise.
+But in this case, it seems to us that long-term pain will be a much bigger problem in itself than a curvature of the spine!

 Theory #4(distributed by sellers of dietary supplements containing calcium): scoliosis is a consequence of osteoporosis, and supposedly for the treatment of scoliosis you need to take calcium.
 Another stupidity.

-After all osteoporosis is a disease of the elderly(with extremely rare exceptions).
-This means that osteoporosis cannot be the cause of scoliosis that begins in adolescence.
-Perhaps illiterate sellers of supplements confuse osteoporosis with rickets, in which there is also inferiority of bone tissue.
+After all Osteoporosis is an age-related disease, a disease of older people(with extremely rare exceptions).
+This means that osteoporosis cannot be the cause of scoliosis that began in adolescence.
+Perhaps illiterate supplement sellers confuse osteoporosis with rickets, which also involves bone deficiency.

-But rickets does not cause osteoporosis so often, and rickets is treated not with calcium, but with preparations containing vitamin D.
+But rickets does not cause osteoporosis very often, and rickets is treated not with calcium, but with drugs containing vitamin D.

-To determine the correct posture, you should first of all inspect a level-standing test subject from behind and from the side.
+To determine correct posture, you should first examine the upright subject from behind and from the side.

 When viewed from behind, pay attention to the shoulder blades - the shoulder blades should be located symmetrically, at the same distance from the spine, and pressed against the body.
 The gluteal folds should also be symmetrical.
-And the triangles of the waist should also be symmetrical.
+And the waist triangles should also be symmetrical.

-To see and appreciate waist triangles, we ask the subject to freely and relaxed lower his hands down.
-As a result, a triangular space is formed between the arms lowered down and the waist contour - this is the waist triangle.
+To see and appreciate waist triangles, we ask the subject to lower his arms freely and relaxed.
+As a result, a triangular-shaped space is formed between the arms hanging down and the contour of the waist - this is the waist triangle.

-Now we compare the sizes of the obtained triangles - on the right and on the left side of the body.
+Now we compare the sizes of the resulting triangles - on the right and left sides of the body.
 If the sizes do not match, then the waist triangles are asymmetrical.

-If the triangles of the waist, shoulder blades and gluteal folds are not symmetrical, this usually indicates one degree or another of scoliosis - curvature of the spine.
-However, slight asymmetry is noticeable in most people - perfectly symmetrical people, as you know, practically do not exist.
+If the triangles of the waist, shoulder blades and buttock folds are located asymmetrically, this usually indicates some degree of scoliosis - curvature of the spine.
+However, slight asymmetry is noticeable in most people - There are practically no perfectly symmetrical people, as you know.

 Now let's examine the subject from the side.
-In a properly developed adult rib cage should be slightly raised, the stomach is tucked up, the legs are straightened, the physiological curves of the spine are smooth and moderately pronounced.
+In a properly developed adult rib cage should be slightly raised, the stomach tucked, the legs straightened, the physiological curves of the spine smooth and moderately pronounced.

-By old age, the curves of the spine usually become less pronounced, flattened.
-But in about 1/3 of people, on the contrary, there is an increase in thoracic kyphosis, the spine is strongly stooped; a senile hump may even form.
-This is usually the case with osteoporosis - age-related decrease in bone density.
+With old age, the curves of the spine usually become less pronounced and flatten.
+But in about 1/3 of people, on the contrary, there is an increase in thoracic kyphosis, the spine becomes severely stooped; a senile hump may even form.
+This usually happens with osteoporosis - an age-related decrease in bone density.

-When viewed from an angle we ask the subject lean forward and try to reach the floor with your hands.
-Normally, a harmoniously built person should, bending over, touch the floor with his fingertips without much difficulty, without bending his legs at the knees.
+When viewed in an inclined position we ask the subject lean forward and try to touch the floor with your hands.
+Normally, a harmoniously built person should, bending down, touch the floor with his fingertips without much difficulty, without bending his knees.

-If, leaning forward and not bending the legs at the knees, a person not only touches the floor with his fingers, but easily puts his whole palms on the floor, this usually indicates hypermobility of the joints and spine.
-Or that a person devotes too much time and attention to stretching exercises - which is not always good.
+If, leaning forward and not bending the knees, a person not only touches the floor with his fingers, but easily places his entire palms on the floor, this usually indicates hypermobility of the joints and spine.
+Or that a person spends too much time and attention on stretching exercises - which is not always good.

-Conversely, if, leaning forward and not bending the knees, a person does not reach the floor with the fingertips more than 10-15 centimeters, this speaks of the other extreme - poor physical shape, chronic spasm of the muscles of the legs and lower back; perhaps even - about Scheuermann's disease (if poor flexibility is combined with a noticeable stoop).
+And on the contrary, if, leaning forward and not bending his knees, a person fingertips do not reach the floor more than 10-15 centimeters, this indicates the other extreme - poor physical shape, chronic spasm of the muscles of the legs and lower back; perhaps even Scheuermann's disease (if poor flexibility is combined with a noticeable stoop).

 Distance more than 30-40 centimeters, if we are talking about a person under 45 years old, requires special attention!
-In combination with constant back pain and markedly reduced flexibility of the spine, this may indicate that a person is ill with Forestier's disease or Bechterew's disease.
+In combination with constant back pain and noticeably reduced flexibility of the spine, this may indicate that a person has Forestier's disease or ankylosing spondylitis.
 Or about a severe form of Scheuermann's disease.

-Having determined the distance between the floor and the fingertips, we examine the back of the subject, who continues to stand in an inclination.
+Having determined the distance between the floor and your fingertips, We examine the back of the subject, who continues to stand in an inclined position.

-When leaning forward, we can easily detect the curvature of one or another section of the spine (if any) to the right or left.
-You can also easily notice if one shoulder blade sticks out clearly more than the second.
-All of these are signs of scoliosis.
+When bending forward, we can easily detect the curvature of one or another part of the spine (if any) to the right or left.
+You can also easily notice if one shoulder blade protrudes clearly more than the second.
+All these are signs of scoliosis.

-Even when leaning forward pelvic tilt can be easily detected - when the wing ilium one side is higher than the other.
-Such a bias indicates either a significant shortening of one leg, or, again, scoliosis.
+Even when leaning forward pelvic distortion can be easily detected - when the wing ilium on one side it is located higher than on the other.
+Such a distortion indicates either a significant shortening of one leg, or, again, scoliosis.

-The final stage is the inspection at the wall.
-At this stage, we ask the subject to stand with his back to the wall, freely lower his hands down, and press his heels, buttocks, and the back of his head against the wall (in addition to his back).
-At the same time, the feet should be closed together; it is undesirable to spread the legs.
+The final stage is inspection at the wall.
+At this stage, we ask the subject to stand with his back to the wall, freely lower his arms down, and press his heels, buttocks, and the back of his head against the wall (in addition to his back).
+In this case, the feet should be closed together; it is not advisable to spread the legs.

 For a properly built person, performing such a test will not cause any difficulties.

-But for a person who is used to stooping, and especially for a person with Scheuermann's disease, it will be quite difficult to press the back of the head against the wall without tearing either the heels or the buttocks off the wall.
+But a person who is accustomed to slouching, and especially a person suffering from Scheuermann's disease, will find it quite difficult to press the back of his head against the wall without tearing either his heels or buttocks from the wall.

 It will be even harder for him if, in addition, we ask him to press his shoulders against the wall.
-For a stooping person, this will be an extremely difficult task!
-And it is precisely the fact that it is difficult for a person to press his shoulders and the back of his head against the wall, which will indicate to us the habit of constantly stooping, or the presence of excessive kyphosis, or Scheuermann-Mau disease.
+For a person with a stooped posture, this will be an extremely difficult task!
+And it is precisely the fact that it is difficult for a person to press his shoulders and the back of his head against the wall that will indicate to us the habit of constantly slouching, or the presence of excessive kyphosis, or Scheuermann-Mau disease.

-At the very end of the inspection, we pay attention to the fact that what distance remains during this test between the subject's lower back and the wall.
-Normally, between the lower back and the wall, the palm should be squeezed with difficulty (naturally, pressed flat against the wall, and not with the edge of the palm).
+At the very end of the inspection, pay attention to the fact that what distance remains when performing this test between the subject’s lower back and the wall.
+Normally, a palm should hardly squeeze between the lower back and the wall (naturally, pressed flat against the wall, and not with the edge of the palm).

-To stay healthy, it is not enough only developed, strong muscles and endurance.
+To stay healthy, it is not enough to only be developed, strong muscles and endurance.
 The whole body must be flexible, and not everyone can boast of this.

 Today website shares with you exercises to test and develop flexibility.